awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EndDate`  <a name="cfn-ssm-maintenancewindow-enddate"></a>
-The date and time, in ISO\-8601 Extended format, for when the Maintenance Window is scheduled to become inactive\.
+The date and time, in ISO\-8601 Extended format, for when the maintenance window is scheduled to become inactive\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-ssm-maintenancewindow-name"></a>
-The name of the Maintenance Window\.
+The name of the maintenance window\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `3`